Hamfest

-A Hamfest is a convention of amateur radio enthusiasts, often combining a trade show, flea market, and various other activities of interest to amateur radio operators (hams).
+A hamfest is a convention of amateur radio enthusiasts, often combining a trade show, flea market, and various other activities of interest to amateur radio operators (hams).
 In the United Kingdom the term rally is more commonly used for amateur radio conventions.
 "Hamfests" were noted as early as 1924 in the U.S.

 Activities

 Hamfests are events organized by amateur radio enthusiasts, for social gatherings and promotion of amateur radio hobby.
 Typically annual or semiannual events are held over a weekend, they can last from several hours to several days.
 Most feature a flea market where the attendees buy and sell radio and related equipment.
 The equipment found at a hamfest can vary significantly from the newest high-tech gear to used, refurbished, or even antique equipment.
 Haggling or bargaining is the most common means of sale.
 Equipment that was originally sold at great expense to commercial users (such as public safety agencies) can often be found at a fraction of the price.
 Likewise, accessories which are no longer available from manufacturers may be found, and many sales of complete systems are made to buyers who only need one or two components.
 Junk boxes are common, frequently containing scraps and remnants from finished projects or equipment long-since gone.
-Some hamfests feature demonstration and sales booths manned by vendors and manufacturers of commercial amateur radio equipment.
+Some hamfests feature demonstration and sales booths staffed by vendors and manufacturers of commercial amateur radio equipment.
 Hamfests may also include meetings of amateur radio clubs, seminars on technical, operational, or legal aspects of amateur radio, and license examination sessions.

-The Dayton, Ohio Hamvention, the International DX Convention, the HAM RADIO event in Friedrichshafen, Germany, and the Central Coast Amateur Radio Club Field Day near Sydney in Australia are events where manufacturers most commonly introduce new products to the amateur radio marketplace.
+The Dayton Hamvention in Dayton, Ohio, U.S.; the ham radio event in Friedrichshafen, Germany; and Tokyo Ham Fair sponsored by Japan Amateur Radio League are events where manufacturers most commonly introduce new products to the amateur radio marketplace.